Pro V1x Alternatives: These Balls Could Be Even Better

 Around the green, the Diamond seemed to land and stick a bit better.
 If you use the Pro V1x but find it spinning back too much, the Diamond could work well.

-Taylormade TP5x
+Taylormade TP5

 Just like with a lot of the other balls, this one feels softer than the Pro V1x.
 Some people prefer that while others don’t, it’s all personal preference.

-The other difference I found was that the TP5x launches lower and spins a bit less off the tee.
+The other difference I found was that the TP5 launches lower and spins a bit less off the tee.
 If you want to hit the ball a bit lower, it could be worth checking out.

 Pretty much everything else was similar between them (distance, short game spin, etc).
+Personally, I prefer the softer feel of the TP5.

 Vice Pro Plus